 Mid West Simon Community has a reserve policy where by it maintains cash reserves equivalent to a minimum of 6 months' core essential operating costs.
 In addition, we have a designated sinking fund reserve for our property portfolio and its future upkeep and maintenance.
-The total designated reserve balance at the end of 2020 was €850,000.
-The increase in reserves at the end of 2020 is primarily due to the increase in services provision and an increase in property portfolio.
+The total designated reserve balance at the end of 2021 was €850,000.